haziq-exe/TikTokAutoUploader/README.md

 - **Proxy Support:** Route your uploads through a proxy server of your choice.
 - **Multiple Accounts:** Handle as many TikTok accounts as you need without losing track of any of them.
 - **Telegram Integration:** Hook the uploader up to a Telegram bot.
 Check `/TelegramAutomation` for setup details.
+- **Phantomwright Stealth Engine:** Bot detection evasion baked in at the browser level — fingerprint spoofing, human-like interactions, and hardened browser flags out of the box.

+---

+## Bot Detection Evasion with Phantomwright

+This library uses [**Phantomwright**](https://pypi.org/project/phantomwright/) as its browser engine instead of plain Playwright.
+Phantomwright is a patched, drop-in Playwright replacement specifically designed to evade bot detection.

 ---